Fellow: Fellowships as a special membership grade

 Fellows are often the highest grade of membership of many professional associations or learned societies, for example, the Chartered Institute of Arbitrators, the Chartered Governance Institute, Royal College of Surgeons, the Institution of Chemical Engineers, or Royal Society of Chemistry.
 Lower grades are referred to as members (who typically share voting rights with the fellows), or associates (who may or may not, depending on whether "associate" status is a form of full membership).

 Additional grades of membership exist in, for example, the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computing Machinery (ACM).

 Fellowships of this type can be awarded as a title of honor in their own right, e.g. the Fellow of the Royal Society (FRS) or Fellow of the Royal Academy of Engineering (FREng).

 Exclusive learned societies such as the Royal Society have Fellow as the only grade of membership.

-Appointment as an honorary fellow in a learned or professional society can be either to honour exceptional achievement or service within the professional domain of the awarding body or to honour contributions related to the domain from someone who is professionally outside it.
+Appointment as an honorary fellow in a learned or professional society may be made either to honour exceptional achievement or service within the professional domain of the awarding body, or to honour contributions related to the domain by someone who is professionally outside it.
 Membership of the awarding body may or may not be a requirement.

 How a fellowship is awarded varies for each society, but may typically involve some or all of these: